 - Breach of duty of care.
 The liable party breached this duty by failing to act in a reasonable and responsible manner.

-- Causation.
-This breach resulted in the serious car accident that harmed you.
+- This breach resulted in a serious car accident that harmed you.

-- Damages.
-You suffered injuries and damages as a result of the accident.
+- You suffered injuries and damages as a result of the accident.

-Even if you have done something to contribute to the collision, you still may be entitled to compensation.
-If you were less than 51% responsible for the accident, then under Ohio Revised Code Section 2315.33, your damages will be adjusted to account for your role in the collision.
-A lawyer can determine the facts of your situation and explain how this applies to your case.
+Even if you contributed to the collision, you still may be entitled to compensation.
+If you were less than 51% responsible for the accident, then under ORC §2315.33, your damages will be adjusted to account for your role in the collision.

 We encourage you to act quickly.
 When you call today, you will enter into a free, no-obligation consultation regarding your options for financial recovery.
-To get started, call (614) 538-1116.
+To get started, call today to our car accident lawyer.